Conventional Multirole Combat Rifle

-The STK CMCR is an assault rifle made by ST Kinetics of Singapore.
+The STK CMCR is an assault rifle made by ST Engineering (formerly ST Kinetics) of Singapore.

 The rifle was unveiled at the Singapore Airshow 2014.
 The STK CMCR is designed to fire 5.56×45mm NATO ammunition and ST Kinetics’ Extended Range 5.56mm ammunition, and comes standard with MIL-STD-1913 Picatinny rails at the three, six, nine and 12 o'clock positions.